Code-Institute-Submissions/CI-MS1-Portishead-Website/README.md

 - Parse Error on an -- variables that were used, this is a non issue as the validator just hasn't been updated to allow variables that are now fully accepted as CSS standard practice.

 - Unknown Vendor extension warnings, this is a non issue as these prefixes are required to improve browser compatibility.

+These errors have not been fixed as they are they are issue with the validator not being up tp date with current CSS spec.

 ### Browsers